jbussemaker/SBArchOpt/README.md

 Note: there are optional dependencies for the connected optimization frameworks and test problems.
 Refer to their documentation for dedicated installation instructions.

+### Quick Start

+Have a look at the [tutorial notebook](https://github.com/jbussemaker/SBArchOpt/blob/main/docs/tutorial.ipynb) for a simple example.

 ## Documentation

 Refer to the [documentation](https://github.com/jbussemaker/SBArchOpt/blob/main/docs/readme.md) for more background on SBArchOpt